-- 3.1.1 Strict waste acceptance procedures will be implemented on site to ensure that only suitable waste is accepted.
-Only the waste codes detailed in the EP will be accepted onto the site for storage and treatment.
-Waste acceptance procedures will ensure that waste comprising solely of dust, powders, or loose fibres are not accepted.
-For further information on the waste acceptance procedures see the EMS, document ref.
-3578-OYS-EMS. - 3.1.2 Waste will be delivered to the site via an existing access off Haven Road. - 3.1.3 Waste will be delivered onto / depart from site primarily by the operators own vehicles (skip lorries).
+- 3.1.1 Strict Waste acceptance procedures will be implemented on site to ensure that only suitable waste is accepted.
+Only those waste codes detailed in the EP will be accepted onto the site.
+Waste acceptance procedures will ensure that waste will not comprise solely or mainly of dust, powders, or loose fibres. - 3.1.2 Waste will be delivered onto / depart from site primarily by the Operators own vehicles (skip lorries).
 The movement of vehicles on site has the potential to cause dust emissions, particularly in dry and windy conditions.
-A 5mph speed limit and the minimisation of vehicle movements will be enforced on site to reduce the amount of dust generated by vehicle wheels. - 3.1.4 All vehicles entering / exiting the site will be sheeted to minimise the likelihood of dust emissions.
+A 5mph speed limit and the minimisation of vehicle movements will be enforced on site to reduce the amount of dust generated by vehicle wheels. - 3.1.3 All vehicles entering / exiting the site will be sheeted to minimise the likelihood of dust emissions.
 Loaded vehicles that are not sheeted will not be allowed to enter the site.
-Vehicles delivering waste will predominantly comprise skip wagons collected from householders or builders/other tradesman on behalf of householders. - 3.1.5 If upon visual inspection loads appear to be visibly dusty i.e there are visible dust plumes escaping the container the operator will use hoses to manually dampen down the load prior to tipping to prevent further dust being emitted.
-The main waste reception / tipping area is located within an enclosed building capturing any potential dust emissions released during tipping within the building. - 3.1.6 Any third-party deliveries to the site will be advised that all loads must be suitably sheeted. - 3.1.7 Vehicles entering the site will be visually inspected prior to unloading to ensure that loads comprising solely dust, powders, or loose fibres are not accepted.
+Vehicles delivering waste will predominantly comprise skip wagons collected from householders or builders/other tradesman on behalf of householders. - 3.1.4 Any third-party deliveries to the site will be advised that all loads must be suitably sheeted. - 3.1.5 Vehicles entering the site will be visually inspected prior to unloading to ensure that loads comprising solely dust, powders, or loose fibres are not accepted.